josesuarez-accenture/openathon-angular/openathon_day/task01-ReactiveForms/README.md

 ## Managing Validations Messages

-At this stage, you should be able to see the errors if any but you will have noticed how quick our HTML code is getting messy with all these errors messages.
+At this stage, you should be able to see the errors if any but you will have noticed how quick our HTML code is getting messy with all these error messages.
 For a simple form this should be fine, but for complex ones that could be an issue.
-Lucky for us there are another ways to manage this from our controller.
+Lucky for us there are other ways to manage this from our controller.

 In our controller what we need to do is to manage the errors from the form and what message (if any) we want to show.

 Use the following example to implement this in add-edit-event form.

-In this example we have the *Add Contact* form that has three fields: name, surname, and phone with some requirements.
+In this example, we have the *Add Contact* form that has three fields: name, surname, and phone with some requirements.
 In its controller we manage the possible form errors as it follows;

 ```javascript
 // Add-Contact.controller.ts